 Having an emergency fund to mitigate these setbacks is essential for keeping your finances on track.
 One easy way of building a pot is to consider paying into an ISA, which is one of the most popular types of ‘investment’.
 However, ISAs can struggle to provide long-term passive income – which is quickly becoming very important for sustaining a more substantial lifestyle through retirement.

 CONSIDER AN INVESTMENT STRATEGY

 Even if you’re just considering investing, determining the strategy you’d use can be a great way of figuring out the asset you should invest in.
 For example, if you’re looking to capitalise on a single, fairly risk-averse investment that can be scaled into a portfolio, a property is a great way to start.
-Figuring out an investment strategy can help you decide on where to invest, how long you should invest for and the goals you want to reach.
+Figuring out an investment strategy should be the first step you take to protect your financial future and can help you decide on where to invest, how long you should invest for and the goals you want to reach.

 DECIDE ON AN INVESTMENT ASSET

 It’s no surprise that in the 2018 Time to Invest survey, the top reasons for investing were ‘Making Money’ and ‘Securing the Future’.
 Investing in an asset is a great way of building passive income for later life and securing your financial future.
 In the survey, the top assets people wanted to invest in were property and land, demonstrating the need for a tangible and arguably less volatile investment.

 Whether you’re investing in stocks and shares, your first home or even a second property for the Buy-to-Let market, a good investment can provide the financial security you’re looking for through passive income.
 Combined with a pension or ISA, you can set yourself up for a comfortable retirement, build a nest-egg for the family or even pass on a substantial sum to your children.